 If you have any questions or need support resources, please email firstname.lastname@example.org.

 Please stay safe and healthy on behalf of the UXPA Boston Board of Directors.

 My dad, Tom Tullis, passed away on April 29, 2020, due to multiple complications related to COVID-19.
 He was famous for funnies with Fudge (my childhood teddy bear), taking an unnecessary amount of photographs of landscapes and of his family, as well as helping to build a Space Station and generally being a geek.
 He was a pioneer in the field of user experience, an inspiration to his colleagues and students, and my hero.

 This has been an indescribably difficult time for my family and I. We know that he was loved.
 We know that he was admired around the world; not only for his accomplishments, but also for being a genuinely good human being.
 We’re asking for donations to Global FoodBanking in his memory.
 While we can’t currently hold a large in-person gathering for him, we plan on doing so in the future.
 For those in the UX community specifically, we’ll be hosting a virtual memorial soon.

 Thank you.
 Please stay safe, and take care of each other.

 Obituary and Service Details

-Obituary can be found online here and in the Sunday, May 3, 2020 print edition of the Boston Globe.
+The obituary can be found online here and in the Sunday, May 3, 2020, print edition of the Boston Globe.